mssalvatore/recipes/recipes/sourdough-pan-loaf.md

 2 loaves

 ## Directions
-1. Mix the flour and water in a bowl until it comes together into a shaggy mass.
+1. Mix the flour, water, and salt in a bowl until it comes together into a shaggy mass.

 2. Let the dough sit overnight.
 If possible, fold it a few times to better hydrate all the flour.
+If you don't have all night, mix in the starter now (step 3) and allow it to sit for about 1 hour.

-3. Mix in the starter and salt.
+3. Mix in the starter and allow it to sit for about 1 hour.

 4. Use slap-and-fold or any other kneading technique until the dough can pass the window pane test.